 Your lens will find it hard to focus during low light situations.
 AF-Assist built-in light can be helpful in such cases.
 Once you turn it on, the camera will send out a red-orange light that will point to your subject and help the lens focus.

 Although it focuses on using the central focus point, AF-Assist has a limited range, so you’ll need to get relatively close to the subject.

 Why is it Necessary to Manually Choose the AF Point?

-Everything we’ve discussed today regarding autofocus modes and autofocus points is true, whether you use back button focus OR a traditional shutter.
+Everything we’ve discussed today regarding AF modes and autofocus system points is true, whether you use back button focus OR a traditional shutter.

 Manual focus and manual mode are two different concepts.
 It can be tricky to separate them in your mind, though.

-If you are shooting the camera in automatic mode, the camera is controlling the focus mode, focus points AND shutter speed, aperture and ISO.
+If you are shooting the camera in automatic mode, the camera takes control of the mode, focus points AND shutter speed, aperture and ISO.
 The camera is making all the decisions.

 It is always a best practice to take control of your camera and always use Single-Point or Dynamic AF Area mode and use the thumb pad to manually select which specific autofocus point to use to ensure properly focused photos.
 Use Single-Area for portraits and still objects and use Continuous AF for moving objects.
 Only use auto area focus in very specific exceptions that require it.

 As always, I hope this quick read has been helpful to you!
 If you want more photography technical tips, head over to the “behind the lens” section right here.